-Figure 3(b) illustrates how simple pattern matching techniques can be employed to predict, at least near term the evolution of B_z , particularly when there are coherent variations, such as during the passage of a magnetic cloud.
-The prediction was made by taking the previous 24 hours of B_z data from a point shortly after a large ICME was detected by Wind and sliding this window along the entire time series, computing the Euclidean distance (essentially an estimate of χ^2) between it and the full dataset.
+Figure 3(b) illustrates how simple pattern matching techniques can be employed to predict, at least near term the evolution of B_z , particularly when there are coherent variations, such as during the passage of a MC.
+The prediction was made by taking the previous 24 hours of B_z data from a point shortly after a large ICME was detected by Wind and sliding this window along the entire time series, computing the Euclidean distance (essentially an estimate of χ^2) between it and the full dataset (blue curve).
 We then chose the best 20 matches and used the data during the following 24 hours of each match as a prediction for the current time.
-These are shown by the grey traces.
+These are shown by the grey traces in Figure 3(c).
 The ensemble average of these traces is shown in red and compared with the actual data (thick black line).
-This procedure works remarkably well for B_x and B_y , on timescales of a day or longer because of their recurrent patterns.
 No attempt was made to "tune" or tweak this comparison, yet the correlation was ~ 0.8 .
 We believe it demonstrates that these techniques, and important refinements to them may be a useful addition to our prediction tool chest.
 Our illustration here has been limited to a simple one-to-one mapping of the profiles.
 Given the variability in scale size of transient phenomena, we anticipate incorporating dynamic time warping (DTW) to uncover similarities in time series where the structures are either moving at different speeds, have expanded in a non-linear way (Keogh & Pazzani, 1998; Ding et al., 2008; Keogh et al., 2001, 2004), or have substantially different spatial/temporal scale (Moldwin et al., 2000).
-The two time series are 'warped' non-linearly along the time axis.
-Packages exist in R for applying DTW to time series.
-This approach has been successfully applied to a wide range of topics, including speech recognition, climatology, and aviation (Rakthanmanon et al., 2013).

 To the extent possible, we will also extend this pattern matching to incorporate feature recognition at the solar source of the CMEs.
 In fact, solar feature detection in SDO observations has already yielded some surprises, challenging previously established "rules of thumb."
-Martens et al. (2014), for example showed that the hemispheric chirality preference for filaments, established by Pevtsov et al. (2003) appears to disappear during parts of the decline of cycle 23 and is less well established during the onset of cycle 24.
+Martens et al. (2014), for example showed that the hemispheric chirality preference for filaments, established by Pevtsov et al. (2003), appears to disappear during parts of the decline of cycle 23 and is less well established during the onset of cycle 24.
 To the extent that filaments and sigmoids can be used as proxy indicators of ICME properties, and particularly for any inference on flux rope axis orientation, these quantitative trends can be incorporated into a comprehensive model.

-2.4.3 Physics-based Models of ICMEs
+2.4.3 Empirically-based Models of ICMEs

-We group all event-based models under the moniker "physics-based" models in order to distinguish them from the the statistical models described above, while recognizing that they encompass a wide range of techniques from almost exclusively "empirically-based" to "first principles" models.
-Because of the disparate approaches taken as well as the different predictions made, these classifications are, at best, intended to be a helpful guide.
-In practice, during our proposed effort, we envisage even more complex combinations of the basic approaches described below.
+We can group all event-based models under the monikers "empirically-based" and "physics-based" models in order to distinguish them from the statistical models described above, while recognizing that they encompass a wide range of overlapping concepts and techniques Thus, these classifications are, at best, intended to be a helpful guide.
+Indeed, during our proposed effort, we envisage even more complex combinations of the basic approaches described below.